tangollama/cis411_lab0/labreports/LAB_AnnikaKowalsi.md

 # Step 7: Submitting a Pull Request
 _Remember to reference at least one other student in the PR content via their GitHub handle._

-# Step 8: [EXTRA CREDIT] Augment the core project
-PR reference in the report to one of the following:
-1. Add one or more unit tests to the core assignment project.
-2. Configure the CircleCI config.yml to automatically build a Docker image of the project.
-3. Configure an automatic deployment of the successful CircleCI build to an Amazon EC2 instance.